 Looking for the best PSP games of all time?
-Then you've landed on the right page.
-When it released in 2005, Sony’s PSP was a revelation in a handheld market dominated by Nintendo.
+Then you've come to the right place.
+When Sony's PlayStation Portable released in 2005, the PSP was a bit of revelation in a handheld market that has historically been dominated by Nintendo.
 Intended to be a home console in your pocket, the PSP promised to pack a powerful portable punch, bringing PlayStation's top franchises to a handheld device as well as an impressive amount of media functionality.

-Unfortunately, the PSP was also a touch heavy, rather expensive and just didn’t quite manage to live up to its potential.
-That said, anyone who can still remember the novelty it presented and the fantastic library of PSP games it had to offer will feel a fondness for it.
+Unfortunately, the PSP was also a touch heavy, rather expensive (particularly the memory cards) and didn’t quite manage to live up to its potential.
+Nevertheless, anyone who can still remember the novelty it presented and the fantastic library of PSP games it had to offer will feel a fondness for it.
 Eventually the PSP was replaced by the far sleeker (but less successful) Vita, but thanks to backwards compatibility, its fantastic games won’t be forgotten.

 That's why we've put together this list of the best PSP games of all time.
 So whether you’ve got a PS Vita, and are looking for a trip down memory lane, or you’ve managed to nab a second-hand PSP, you can carry a piece of portable PlayStation history in your pocket.